Rosario’s slam helps Twins beat Brewers 4-2 to end skid

 UP NEXT

 The Twins and Brewers continue their three-game series Tuesday in Milwaukee.
 Josh Lindblom (1-0, 4.15) will pitch for Milwaukee.
-Minnesota hasn’t named a starter.
+Minnesota will start Tyler Clippard (0-0, 1.17).

 Follow Steve Megargee on Twitter: http://twitter.com/stevemegargee